harness/developer-hub/docs/platform/connectors/cloud-providers/ref-cloud-providers/kubernetes-cluster-connector-settings-reference.md

 * **Description:** Optional text string.
 * **Tags:** Optional [tags](../../../references/tags-reference.md).

-### Use the Credentials of a Specific Harness Delegate
+### Use the credentials of a specific Harness Delegate

 Harness recommends using delegate credentials when possible.
 This is the simplest method to connect to a Kubernetes cluster, if it is appropriate for your configuration.